 Practice-oriented planning and documentation

 Good preparation includes defining the insertion grid, layer height, dwell time, and equipment change points.
-Documented workflows create transparency for everyone involved—from production to later interventions with concrete demolition shears or stone and concrete splitters from Darda GmbH.
+Documented workflows create transparency for everyone involved – from production to later interventions with concrete demolition shears or stone and concrete splitters from Darda GmbH.
 This makes it traceable what compaction quality can be expected and how components will behave during deconstruction.
+Pre-pour coordination, on-site function checks, and clear assignment of responsibilities shorten reaction times and stabilize process quality.